james2doyle/ohdoylerules.com/content/snippets/bash-select-example.md

 Keywords: select, bash, command, line, cli, terminal, function, arguments */

 I recently bought 2 [raspberry pi computers](http://raspberrypi.org).
-One is for home and one is for the office.
+One is for home, and one is for the office.

-Since we have dynamic IPs setup in the office, and I have the same at my house, I needed to be able to connect using the MAc address of the pi.
-I ended up writing a little script to get the IP based on the MAC Address and then ssh into the computer.
+Since we have dynamic IPs setup in the office, and I have the same at my house, I needed to be able to connect using the MAC address of the pi.
+I ended up writing a little script to get the IP based on the MAC Address, and then ssh into the computer.
 Pretty slick.

 To make my life easier I used the `select` command in bash.
 The [documentation for select](http://www.gnu.org/software/bash/manual/bashref.html#Conditional-Constructs) leaves a lot to be desired.
 So I had to fiddle with it until I got it right.
 Here is a simple boilerplate for a bash script using select: